Marble Run Inclined Plane STEAM Activity

-Kids will have fun exploring an inclined plane with this simple marble run.
+Kids will have fun observing speed and distance with a marble run inclined plane.
 This activity is easy to set up with recycled cardboard, and provides hands-on STEAM learning for kids from toddler to kindergarten.

-My first activity with an inclined plane was a big success so I decided to create a second one.
-This time we used marbles instead of cars to experiment with the slope of an inclined plane.
+My first activity with an inclined plane and toy cars was a big success so I decided to create a second one.
+This time we used marbles and small cups instead of cars to experiment with the slope of an inclined plane.

 Inclined plane activity with marbles